eroicaleo/abbot-analysis-2nd/docs/misc.md

     * [`Math Snippets`](https://github.com/thomanq/math-snippets/blob/master/snippets/snippets.json)
     * `Markdown All in One`

+* With these 3 extensions, I can write equations easier, e.g.
+    * Use `ii` to insert inline equations.
+    * Use `dd` to insert display math.

+* Other latex snippet are located under `snippets/latex.json`.

 * In addition, to make the intellisense work for markdown file, I need to edit the `settings.json` (control palette -> "open user settings") by adding the following lines.